Mediation: A Tin Can Phone Metaphor

 Set Realistic Expectations: Remind yourself that a successful mediation often means compromise and that the final outcome may not be exactly what you initially wanted.
 The goal is to reach a resolution that is better for everyone involved than continuing the dispute.

 Lean on Support: If you have a lawyer, rely on their counsel for guidance.
-If your have a trusted family member or friend, you can call them during a break for support, but be mindful of the confidentiality of the proceedings.
+If you have a trusted family member or friend, you can call them during a break for support, but be mindful of the confidentiality of the proceedings.